ipfs/ipfs-docs/docs/how-to/companion-node-types.md

 A good practice is to run your go-ipfs daemon on localhost (`127.0.0.1`), as it provides:

-- Increased security (native IPFS used as end-to-end transport)
+- Increased security: native IPFS used as end-to-end transport.
 - Better UX in the browser (no mixed-content warnings)
 - Improved performance (local loopback is used, so no network overhead)